awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

 **Important**
 Multi\-AZ DB clusters aren't the same as Aurora DB clusters\.
 For information about Aurora DB clusters, see the [Amazon Aurora User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html)\.

+## Region and version availability<a name="multi-az-db-clusters-concepts.RegionVersionAvailability"></a>

+Feature availability and support varies across specific versions of each database engine, and across AWS Regions\.
+For more information on version and Region availability of Amazon RDS with Multi\-AZ DB clusters, see [Multi\-AZ DB clusters](Concepts.RDSFeaturesRegionsDBEngines.grids.md#Concepts.RDS_Fea_Regions_DB-eng.Feature.MultiAZDBClusters)\.

 ## Overview of Multi\-AZ DB clusters<a name="multi-az-db-clusters-concepts-overview"></a>